vChavezB/dpp_qspy_zephyr/Readme.md

 ## Dependencies

-This example uses an external [custom Zephyr module](https://github.com/vChavezB/qpcpp_zephyr) to facilitate the integration of QPCPP as a Zephyr Library module.
+This example uses the QPCPP repository as a [custom Zephyr module](https://github.com/vChavezB/qpcpp/tree/12a5e5da472382671d6476fee1d8e74acfa8830f) to facilitate the integration of QPCPP as a Zephyr Library module.

 ## Installation